TENNLab-UTK/framework-open/markdown/risp.md

 ![images/network_1_all_ones.jpg](images/network_1_all_ones.jpg)

-Let's use the network tool to see the neuron id numbers that correspond to the various
-neurons:
+Let's create the network with `scripts/test_risp.sh`, and then look at it with the `network_tool`:

 ```
+UNIX> sh scripts/test_risp.sh 17 yes
+Passed Test 17 - Test 1 from the RISP README.
-UNIX> ../bin/network_tool -
+UNIX> bin/network_tool -
-- FJ tmp.txt
+- FJ tmp_network.txt
 - NODES
 [ {"id":0,"name":"Main","values":[1.0]},           # Main is neuron 0
   {"id":4,"name":"Bias","values":[1.0]},           # Bias is neuron 4